zukunft/zukunft.com/docs/llm/pending.md

 ## user default view

+add to the verb_default page to missing database fields and add a component that shows all triples where the verb has been used

 add the trible overwrites to the 'all_user_overwrites' component

 similar to the my tab in the word default view add a my tab to the formula default view